spotify/rspec-dns/README.md

 Configuring
 -----------

+### Configuring resolver

-All configurations must be in your project root at `config/dns.yml`.
+Configurations for resolver must be in your project root at `config/dns.yml`.
 This YAML file directly corresponds to the Resolv DNS initializer.

 For example, to directly query your DNS servers (necessary for correct TTL tests), create a `config/dns.yml` file like this: